newatoms/guides/writing-guide/readme.md

 Avoid scarcely-used words unless there is no substitution.
 In this case, always explain the word.
 In most cases, however, complex things can and should be expressed simply.

+## Find a suitable ending

+Don't leave the reader hanging right at the end.
+In the final paragraph, summarize the article.
+Go back to the beginning and the goal of the article; if you posed a question, make sure that question is answered.
+If you made a statement, make sure you summarize the various arguments you discussed along the way.
+And just like the beginning, try to spark the interest of the reader by leaving them with some food for thought.

 ## Re-read your piece!

 It's impossible to write a nice piece in a single go.
 Give yourself some space from your work and come back to it later.
 Always check for these aspects: